NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 SYST
 ----
-S - Steerpoint nav. or switch to next.
+S - Mission steerpoint nav. or switch to next.
 Will also switch of landing mode and switch to mission plan.
 L - Navigate direct for landing base or switch runway.
 Will switch to RTB plan destination.
 LT - Nav. for touchdown point or short approach.
 Will switch to RTB plan destination.
+Notice if this is done on runway, OPT will engage.
 LS - Nav. for approach circle (long approach).
 Will switch to RTB plan destination.
+Notice if this is done on runway, OPT will engage.
 OPT - Optical landing mode.
-Can only be engaged in landing mode, so LS or LT or with gears down.
+Can only be engaged with gears down or in landing mode (LS or LT).
 Will auto engage at low alt in those modes.
 DL - STRILL data-link  (not implemented)
 LR - Return to base polygon navigation.
 Or switch to next steerpoint in that.
 MPOL - Mission polygon
 RPOL - RTB polygon
-CC - Steer order from radar
+CC - Steer order from radar.
+Only work in air.
+(Right now it also unauthentically will set A/P to follow the steer order, will be fixed in future)
-OFF/EP - Turn off EP12 Electronic presentations (MI+TI displays)
+OFF/EP - Turn off EP12 Electronic presentations (MI+TI displays).
+Only work on ground.
 ACRV - Attack curve (not implemented)
 FGHT - Fighter mode.
 HUD shows IAS
 ATCK - Attack mode.
 HUD shows groundspeed (at low alt)